South India Coast to Coast Cycling Holidays

 All Meals

 In local language Chettinad means land of Chettiars.
 Chettinad is the home of the Nattukottai Chettiars, a prosperous banking and business community, and they are known to be traders in salt and spices and this is reflected in the famous Chettinad cuisine.
-Chettinad is specially known for its traditional mansions, some of which have more than a 100 rooms.
+Chettinad is specially known for its traditional mansions, some of which have more than 100 rooms.
+Leaving Thanjavur, the ride passes through vast agricultural lands, with paddy fields slowly giving way to dry scrublands and more arid landscapes typical of the interior regions of Tamil Nadu.
+The transition is visually striking, as the lush green fields of the Cauvery Delta are gradually replaced by open plains with scattered vegetation, palm trees, and small villages.
+The roads are mostly well-paved, but some sections may have occasional rough patches, especially in more rural areas.

 Day 7: